yuanlin2004/lumi-blog/_posts/2024-05-19-The-Fun-of-Re-Discovery.md

 The goal of `llama-np.py` was to perform inference of non-trivial language models at usable speed on my home PC.
 For example, it should be able to handle inference for Llama-2-7B.
 I figured that 7 seconds per generated word would be tolerable.
 (It is not as I learnt later.)

 `llama-np.py` is being developed in the open on [github](https://github.com/yuanlin2004/lumi/tree/main/llama-np).
-Along with the code repository, I'd like to share my experiences and learnings, hence this blog series.
+Alongside the code repository, I want to share my experiences, stories, and insights through this blog series.
+These posts are meant to be light, enjoyable reads, rather than technical reports or tutorials.

 `llama-np.py` was originally written in `numpy` as it was the starting point for many DL frameworks, such as Theano, Chainer, MXNet, PyTorch and JAX.
 Initially, I did not include using GPU as a must-have since I thought it would be just a performance bonus.
 However, I couldn't resist, and now `llama-np.py` can run on GPU via `cupy`.